Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Database:

 The database is used to store information about the users and passkeys.
-In our example, were using MySQL (any other database could have worked as well).
+In our example, we're using MySQL (any other database could have worked as well).
 The database is not publicly reachable.

-Vue.js Application:
+Next.js Application:

-Corbado Web Component:
+Corbado Component:

-3.1.3 Flutter (iOS & Android) Native App:
+3.1.3 Flutter (iOS & Android) native App#

 A straightforward Flutter app is utilized.
 The Flutter app implements the corbado_auth package (and thus the passkeys package), which facilitates communication with the backend.
 The package name for the Flutter (iOS & Android) native app is com.corbado.developerpanel.app.
+For a more detailed documentation please check our Flutter Docs

-3.2 Passkey Sharing Implications
+3.2 Passkey Sharing implications#

 The WebAuthn server, which manages the public keys, is the same for the web and native application.
 This ensures that the authentication data is consistently available across the two platforms, facilitating seamless passkey sharing and authentication.